Sales

 You've probably heard the oft-cited statistic that it costs around five times as much to acquire a new customer as it does to retain an existing one.

 This highlights just how important the customer onboarding process is.
-Better onboarding results in higher retention rates, lower churn rates, increased Customer Lifetime Value, and ultimately, more revenue.
+Better onboarding results in higher retention rates, lower churn rates, increased LTV, and ultimately, more revenue.

-So while creating a robust onboarding process might not be as sexy as rolling out a sleek new marketing campaign, it's just as, if not more important.
+So while creating a robust onboarding process might not be as exciting as rolling out a sleek new marketing campaign, it's just as, if not more important.